krestfield/docs/ezsign/check_hsm_configuration.md

 C:/Program Files (x86)/nCipher/nfast/toolkits/pkcs11/cknfast-32.dll
 ```

-I.e. this error:
+I.e. an error such as:

 ``There was an error loading the library: C:/Program Files (x86)/nCipher/nfast/toolkits/pkcs11/cknfast-32.dll Details: %1 is not a valid Win32 application.``

+Or something similar such as:

+``no suitable image found``

+etc.

-This indicates that you are running a 64 bit JVM and attempting to load a 32 bit library - or vice versa.
-It could also indicate a corrupt library file
+This indicates that you are either running a 64 bit JVM and attempting to load a 32 bit library - or vice versa.
+It could also indicate a corrupt library file.
+If the file cannot be read at all, this may indicate a permissions issue